NewsLocal News

 and last updated

-Geyser appeared Tuesday in a Cook County court in Illinois, accompanied by a public defender.
-She signed a waiver of extradition and was told she would not be granted bond.
+Geyser appeared in a Cook County court in Illinois on Tuesday, accompanied by a public defender, where she signed a waiver of extradition and learned she would not be granted bond.

 Morgan Geyser extradition hearing sketch